microsoft/rushstack.io-website/pages/heft_tutorials/everyday_commands.md

 - `--debug`: For even more detail, you can run `heft --debug build` to see call stacks and additional trace information.
 Note that `--debug` is a global parameter, so it must precede the `build` action name.

-## Building with --watch
+## Building with -<!---->-watch

 If you run `heft build --watch`, the TypeScript compiler will continue running and wait for changes to source files.
 Whenever a file is changed, Heft will rebuild only the affected files, as a minimal incremental update that can be very fast.

-When using Webpack, `heft start` invokes a localhost dev server (see [DevServer](https://webpack.js.org/configuration/dev-server/)) that uses this mode to automatically refresh the web browser with the recompiled code, every time a source file is saved.
-The `--watch` parameter is not needed with `heft start`, because that action implicitly watches.
+When using Webpack, `heft start` invokes a localhost dev server (see [DevServer](https://webpack.js.org/configuration/dev-server/)) that uses this mode to automatically reload the web browser with the recompiled code, every time a source file is saved.
+This can save a lot of time when tuning UI layouts!
+The `--watch` parameter is not needed with `heft start`, because watch mode is always enabled for that action.

 ## Jest interactive shell